 What are the requirements of becoming a mentor?

-To become a mentor, you must be a BIM major in at least your second year of studies and willing to dedicate time and love for your mentee(s).
+To become a mentor, you must be a BIM, business, or ICS major in at least your second year of studies and willing to dedicate time and love for your mentee(s).

 What are the time commitments for a mentor?

-Mentors are required to go through Mentorship Training on Saturday of Week 1 and attend Meet the Mentors on Wednesday of Week 2.
-Mentors and mentees also make a commitment to get together at least once a week for two quarters.
+Mentors are required to go through Mentorship Training on Saturday of Fall Quarter Week 1 and attend Meet the Mentors on Wednesday of Fall Quarter Week 2.
+Mentors and mentees also make a commitment to get together regularly for two quarters.

 How do I become a mentor?

-You must complete the mentorship application by the Friday before Week 0.
+You must complete the mentorship application by Friday Week 7.

 I’ve applied to become a mentor.
 When should I expect to hear back?

-All applicants will receive an email by Monday of Week 1.
+All applicants will receive an email by the beginning of Week 8.

 When will I be matched with my mentee(s)?

-You will receive an email by Saturday of Week 3 with your mentee match(es) along with their contact information.
+You will be matched during Fall Quarter.
+You will receive an email with your mentee match(es) along with their contact information.